After you call 9-1-1 for chest pain, know that a coordinated emergency team is springing into action

 When it comes to chest pain, shortness of breath or shoulder discomfort, one call can save a life.

 “If someone is having symptoms of a heart attack, they should not wait or try to treat it themselves.
-More importantly, they should not drive themselves to the hospital,” says Joel Buzy, MD, emergency room physician at Shady Grove Adventist Hospital.
+More importantly, they should not drive themselves to the hospital,” says Joel Buzy, MD, emergency room physician at Adventist HealthCare Shady Grove Medical Center.
 “Calling 9-1-1 is the quickest and most effective way to receive lifesaving treatment.”

 Teamwork Takes Over

-The experienced and coordinated emergency teams at Shady Grove Adventist Hospital or Washington Adventist Hospital then notify the chest pain team to prepare the cardiac catheterization laboratory, where a procedure can be performed to open the blocked artery.
+The experienced and coordinated emergency teams at Adventist HealthCare Shady Grove Medical Center or Washington Adventist Hospital then notify the chest pain team to prepare the cardiac catheterization laboratory, where a procedure can be performed to open the blocked artery.

 Time is of the Essence

-“With a heart attack, time is muscle,” says Michael Chen, MD, interventional cardiologist at Shady Grove Adventist Hospital and medical director of the cardiac catheterization lab at Washington Adventist Hospital.
+“With a heart attack, time is muscle,” says Michael Chen, MD, interventional cardiologist at Adventist HealthCare Shady Grove Medical Center and medical director of the cardiac catheterization lab at Washington Adventist Hospital.
 “The quicker a procedure is performed to open a blocked artery for a patient, the better the outcome.”

 Calling 9-1-1 improves treatment speed and enhances medical supervision for the person, which improves his or her chances of recovery.